 Get Some Laughs.

 As many often said, laughter is the best medicine.
+“The idea that laughing releases tension is well understood by therapists who study the effect of laughter on behavior and mood,” according to Judith J. Wurtman Ph.D.
 Amidst all severe matters of varying topics, a laugh or two should be spared, as it keeps you from going over the edge.
 A comedy show, a joke book, or even just cracking one with a friend may prove wonders for your mood.

 Exercise your mind, away from all hustle and bustle.
 Even just a solid 5 minutes of doing nothing physically can do wonders for you, engaging in imagery and sense enhancement activities, which can help sharpen you up.
 Even the little things can help big.